Olly Olly Oxen Free (film): Production

 Olly Olly Oxen Free was a low-budget film that was filmed in the summer of 1976, on location in the Napa Valley, California.
 The locales that were used were in Calistoga and St. Helena, California.
 The Japanese toy company Sanrio funded the production, with the goal of releasing a children's film to complement their toy line.
 From 1977 to 1985, Sanrio produced feature-length films through their Sanrio Films label.

 Although intended for a theatrical release, Olly Olly Oxen Free in its various incarnations, had a lease on life as a home media release with HBO Video.
 The DVD release was on August 4, 1999.

 Reception

 After a limited theatrical release in 1978, Olly Olly Oxen Free did not play in New York until five years later, when the film played at the Thalia Theater.
 Hepburn's biographer, William Mann, called Olly Olly Oxen Free, "nearly plotless" and stated that Hepburn's timing with the young co-stars was off.

 Film reviewer Leonard Maltin, in Leonard Maltin's 2013 Movie Guide was charitable, saying "Kate's always worth watching, but except for airborne scenes, this film is nothing special."

+In 2025, The Hollywood Reporter listed Olly Olly Oxen Free as having the best stunts of 1978.